Pseudonorms on direct images of pluricanonical bundles: Introduction

 \section{Introduction}

 The space of holomorphic functions with finite $L^p$-norm $A^p(\Omega)$ on a bounded domain $\Omega$, or the $m$-pluricanonical space $H^0(X, mK_X)$ for a complex manifold $X$ plays an important role in understanding its geometric property.
 Initially, Royden proved that if $H^0(C, 2K_C)$ is isomorphic to $H^0(C', 2K_{C'})$ with respect to the canonical norm for compact Riemann surfaces $C, C'$ of genus $g\geq 2$, then $C$ is isomorphic to $C'$ \cite{Roy}.
-There are many other generalized results obtained by Markovic \cite{Marko} for more general classes of Riemann surfaces, by Chi and Yau for projective manifolds of general type \cite{Chi}, \cite{ChiYau}, and by Deng, Wang, Zhang, and Zhou for bounded hyperconvex domains in $\mathbb{C}^n$ \cite{DWZZ}.
+There are many other generalized results obtained by Markovic \cite{Marko} for more general classes of Riemann surfaces, by Chi and Yau for projective manifolds of general type \cite{Chi}, \cite{ChiYau} and by Deng, Wang, Zhang and Zhou for bounded hyperconvex domains in $\mathbb{C}^n$ \cite{DWZZ}.
 In any case, the pseudonorm, called $L^p$-norm or $L^{2/m}$-norm, plays an essential role.
-These kinds of programs are often called Yau's pseudonorm projects (cf. \cite{ChiYau}).
+The program for dealing with projective manifolds of general type via the pseudonorm is called Yau's pseudonorm project (cf. \cite{ChiYau}).

-In this paper, we study a relatively compact hyperconvex domain in a Stein manifold $X\Subset \widetilde{X}$.
-We prove that the space of pluricanonical forms with pseudonorms determines a holomorphic structure of the base space.
+In this paper, following Deng-Wang-Zhang-Zhou's work \cite{DWZZ}, we study a relatively compact hyperconvex domain in a Stein manifold $X\Subset \widetilde{X}$.
+We prove that the space of pluricanonical forms with the pseudonorm determines a holomorphic structure of the base space.
 To be precise, we obtain the following theorem.

 \begin{theorem} Let $\widetilde{X}$ be an $n$-dimensional Stein manifold, and $\widetilde{Y}$ be an $l$-dimensional Stein manifold.
 We also let $X\Subset \widetilde{X}$ and $Y\Subset \widetilde{Y}$ be relatively compact hyperconvex domains.
 Assume that there exist $m\geq 2$ and a linear isometry